bones2421/burger/README.md

 # burger
-//Getting access denied error
+//App works locally
+//Still having trouble with heroku
-//Ask about how to run mysql from command line
+//Ask how to deploy